 This exemption became effective for the 2011 tax year.
 The exemption provides an additional tax exemption for active duty military members, reserves, the US Coast Guard and its reserves, and the Florida National Guard, who have a homestead exemption and who were deployed outside the US, Alaska or Hawaii in support of certain military operations.
 The exemption is based on the number of days the member was deployed the previous calendar year.
 This exemption does not renew and must be applied for annually as the approved operations may change every year.

 The municipalities in Hillsborough County who have an ordinance allowing the exemption to apply on the taxes levied to that municipality are: City of Tampa (up to $50,000), Unincorporated Hillsborough County (up to $50,000) and Temple Terrace (up to $25,000).
-Once the homeowner qualifies and receives the Senior Citizen exemption, a renewal notice to the homeowner is sent as a reminder to provide or verify the household income each year.
-Applications should be made by March 1.
-If you do not know the total income yet for the household, apply anyway.
+Once the homeowner qualifies and receives the Senior Citizen exemption, the exemption is automatically renewed each year as long as the annual household income limitations are met.
+First-time applications should be submitted to our office by March 1.
+If you do not know the total income yet for the household, please apply anyway.